madelinben/world-sim/docs/GAME_RULES.md

 ---

-*This document reflects the current game implementation as a survival/resource management experience with procedural world generation, well-centered village systems, animated NPCs, enhanced snow mountain regions, slowed animal movement for realism, forest background sprites, comprehensive sprite-based graphics, advanced animal breeding system, and deterministic village naming.
-The game features a complete inventory system, combat mechanics, environmental interactions with priority-based structure placement, and modern bubble-style UI system inspired by contemporary mobile and handheld gaming interfaces.*
+*This document reflects the current game implementation as a comprehensive survival/RPG experience with procedural world generation, well-centered village systems, animated NPCs, and advanced interaction systems.
+The game features a complete inventory system, sophisticated combat mechanics with attack animations, village-based reputation system with RPG dialogue, monster flocking algorithms, trader generation, dungeon monster spawning, environmental interactions with priority-based structure placement, and modern bubble-style UI system inspired by contemporary mobile and handheld gaming interfaces.
+The attack and interaction systems provide dynamic gameplay where player actions have meaningful consequences through the reputation system, while monsters actively hunt friendly NPCs using advanced AI behaviors.*